 Battery powered vehicles vs fuel cell vehicles.

 As we can see both the battery operated electric vehicles and the fuel cell operated electric cars are useful for controlling air pollution in cities.
 However, the hydrogen fuel cell cars have huge advantages in terms of recharging time and in power outage situations.
-These things make hydrogen fuel cell cars much better compared to battery operated electric cars for a sustainable economy.
+These things make hydrogen fuel cell cars a much better alternative compared to battery operated electric cars for a sustainable economy.